RadikAlice/Kill-Switch/gfx/DETAILS.md

-Currently all tileset graphics are made in Pixelorama
+Currently all graphics are made in LibreSprite Aseprite should also work